TharunKommaddi/OracleApex/Oracle Apex PL SQL Codes.md

-/* To empty the columsn name we will use nbsp; for the column to keep empty in interactive report*/
+# To empty the columsn name we will use nbsp; for the column to keep empty in interactive report

 &nbsp;